lpaolini/AccentaG4/README.md

 | L       | 0x4c    | 0x14c      |
 | P       | 0x50    | 0x150      |

 No matter how you look at it, having the 9th bit set exclusively for the head of the message is quite convenient, as it makes the code at the receiving end simpler and more robust.
+In fact it's possible to detect the head of the message without any ambiguity.

 ## Hardware signals